Koryo Ilbo

-The Koryo Ilbo is a newspaper published in Korean and Russian from Almaty, Kazakhstan, for Koryo-saram: ethnic Koreans of the former Soviet Union.
+The Koryo Ilbo is a newspaper published in Korean and Russian from Almaty, Kazakhstan, for Koryo-saram (ethnic Koreans of the former Soviet Union).
 First published in 1923 as the March 1 Newspaper, it changed its name to Sŏnbong, then to Lenin Kichi in 1938, and finally to Koryo Ilbo after the dissolution of the Soviet Union in 1991.
 It is notable for being one of the oldest Korean-language newspapers and the oldest active outside of the Korean peninsula, having celebrated its 100th anniversary in 2023.
 It was also for decades the only Korean-language newspaper with nationwide availability in the Soviet Union and a significant promoter of the literature of Koryo-saram, during a period when regional languages were suppressed by the government.

 The newspaper is also a significant source for the study of the Korean diaspora, the Korean language, the Korean independence movement, the Korean War, and Korean literature.

 It had a circulation of around 40,000 during its peak around the 1970s and 1980s, but due to falling numbers of ethnic Koreans able to speak Korean, now publishes around 2,000 copies and is largely supported by the Association of Koreans in Kazakhstan and the Ministry of Culture, Information, and Communication of Kazakhstan.

 History

 Background

-According to several sources, the newspaper had an August 1922 predecessor published in Anuchino, Primorsky Krai called either the March First Newspaper or Red Flag, but scholar and former reporter for Koryo Ilbo Kim Byeong-hag is skeptical of these claims.
+According to several sources, the newspaper had an August 1922 predecessor published in Anuchino, Primorsky Krai, called either the March First Newspaper or Red Flag, but scholar and former reporter for Koryo Ilbo Kim Byeong-hag is skeptical of these claims.

 The predecessor (if it existed) and the eventual actual paper were published in response to the violent suppression of the 1919 Korean March First Movement by the Empire of Japan.
 Thousands of Koreans went into exile after the crackdowns, going mainly to Russia, China, and the United States.
 Many of the paper's staff were also active in the independence movement, and their coverage of the movement has been the subject of study by recent scholars.

 Sŏnbong

 On 1 March 1923 in Vladivostok, Soviet Union, the March First Newspaper was published on the fourth anniversary of the March First Movement.
 A few years afterwards, the newspaper changed its name to Sŏnbong.
 It was published from Khabarovsk around 1929 to 1934, then from Vladivostok again.
 Like other Soviet newspapers of the time, Sŏnbong was managed by the government, and local Communist officials had control over the staff and content of the paper.

-The first editor was Lee Paik-cho (28 December 1895 – 12 July 1934).
+The first editor was Lee Paik-cho.
 Lee also served as the third, sixth, and eighth chief editor.
 He was born in Seoul and was a lifelong Communist, independence activist, and advocate of Koryo-saram socialist literature.
-He later died in a car accident.
+He died in a car accident.

 Around 1925, it began publishing Korean-language literature, and made literature a prominent regular feature of the paper in 1933 due in part to efforts by Cho Myŏnghŭi, a prominent Koryo-saram author.
 This became a significant platform for Koryo-saram to showcase their work.